-- Ensure proper construction of new sewer lines, including tight joints and a firm base soil compacted so it will settle evenly - Repair or replace defective sewers.
-Repeated problems may indicate a collapsed or badly damaged pipe

-If you do contact the Shade Tree Commission about issues with tree roots and sewers, we will come and evaluate the current condition of the tree.
+- Ensure proper construction of new sewer lines, including tight joints and a firm compacted soil base, so it will settle evenly. - Repair or replace defective sewers.
+Repeated problems may indicate a collapsed or badly damaged pipe.
+Contact the Department of Public Works at 201-599-6275 about issues with tree roots and sewers.
+We will come and evaluate the current condition of the tree.
 If the tree is in good condition, the recommendation to the homeowner will be to seek out repair of their sewer pipe.
-Please note the Commission selects species of trees that do not have typical rapid growth in order to minimize future conflicts.
-Removing a tree will not solve a faulty sewer pipe issue as the roots of the removed tree will still continue to grow for a time after the tree has been removed.
+Removing a tree will not solve a faulty sewer pipe issue, as the roots of the removed tree will continue to grow after the tree has been removed.

-Please consult with the Shade Tree Commission if there are any concerns about a Borough tree.
-There is no fee for consultations
+Please consult with the Department of Public Works if you have any sewer concerns about a Borough tree.
+There is no fee for consultations.